-1. CDOT Interchange Approval
+CDOT Interchange Approval

 CDOT’s Interchange Approval Process Policy Directive was established to ensure fair and consistent treatment of proposals for new interchanges or major interchange improvements on state highways.
-The Policy Directive was amended in December 2004 (and reconfirmed October 2008) and a Procedural Directive that implements it was issued in October 2005.
-The “1601 process” is applied to all state highways (interstates, other freeways, and non-freeway facilities) and to all applicants (local governments, public highway authorities, and CDOT itself) to manage the location of interchanges so that the state highway system’s mobility and level of service is preserved.
-Such interchanges/improvements cannot be constructed until the applicant completes all the steps of the 1601 process identified in the Procedural Directive.
+The policy directive was amended in December 2004 (and reconfirmed in October 2008) and the Procedural Directive that implements it was issued in October 2005.
+The CDOT “1601 process” is applied to all state highways (interstates, other freeways and non-freeway facilities) and to all applicants (local governments, public highway authorities, and CDOT itself) to manage the location of interchanges so that the state highway system’s mobility and level of service is preserved.
+Such interchanges and improvements cannot be constructed until the applicant completes all the steps of the 1601 process identified in the Procedural Directive.
 Exhibit 12 summarizes those steps.